-Many derivatives have embedded leverage (i.e., a notional value in excess of the assets needed to establish and/or maintain the derivative position).
-Derivatives in which the Fund may invest (e.g., options, futures and swaps) may have embedded leverage, depending on their specific terms.
+Derivatives in which the Fund may invest may have embedded leverage (i.e., a notional value in excess of the assets needed to establish and/or maintain the derivative position).
 As a result, adverse changes in the value or level of the underlying investment may result in a loss substantially greater than the amount invested in the derivative itself.
 See "Borrowing and Leverage Risk" above.

 As described in this Derivatives Risk section and elsewhere in this prospectus, government regulation in the U.S. and various other jurisdictions of derivative instruments may restrict the Fund's ability to engage in, or increase the cost to the Fund of derivative transactions, for example, by making some types of derivatives no longer available to the Fund, increasing margin or capital requirements, or otherwise limiting liquidity or increasing transaction costs.
-18f-4 provides for the regulation of a registered investment company's use of derivatives and certain related instruments.
-Funds that use derivatives to a limited extent, such as the Fund, are generally required by Rule 18f-4 to adopt policies and procedures reasonably designed to manage the fund's derivatives risk.
-In connection with the adoption of Rule 18f-4, the Commission also eliminated the asset segregation framework arising from prior Commission guidance for covering derivatives and certain financial instruments.
-As a result, to the extent the Fund uses derivatives, it will comply with the relevant requirements of Rule 18f-4.
+Rule 18f-4 provides for the regulation of a registered investment company's use of derivatives and certain related instruments.
+Funds that use derivatives to a limited extent, such as the Fund, are generally required by Rule 18f-4 to limit their derivatives exposure (excluding derivatives transactions used to hedge certain currency or interest rate risks) to 10% of their net assets and to adopt policies and procedures reasonably designed to manage the fund's derivatives risk.
 Rule 18f-4 restricts the Fund's ability to engage in certain derivatives transactions, which could adversely affect the value or performance of the Fund.

 The Fund's use of derivatives may be subject to special tax rules, which are in some cases uncertain under current law and could affect the amount, timing and character of distributions to shareholders.
-See "Distributions and Federal Income Tax Matters" below.
+See "Distributions and U.S. Federal Income Tax Matters" below.

 Counterparty Risk.
 The Fund's use of OTC derivatives exposes it to the risk that the counterparties will be unable or unwilling to make timely settlement payments or otherwise honor their obligations.
 An OTC derivatives contract typically can be closed only with the consent of the other party to the contract.
 Events that affect the ability of the Fund's counterparties to comply with the terms of the derivative contracts may have an adverse effect on the Fund.
 If the counterparty defaults, the Fund will still have contractual remedies but may not be able to enforce them.
 In addition, in the event of a counterparty bankruptcy, the Fund may experience significant delays in obtaining any recovery under the derivative contract in a bankruptcy or other reorganization proceeding or may obtain a limited or no recovery of amounts due to it under the derivative contract, including the return of any collateral that has been provided to the counterparty.
-The Fund may invest in derivatives with a limited number of counterparties, and events affecting the creditworthiness of any of those counterparties may have a pronounced effect on the Fund.
 Because the contract for each OTC derivative is individually negotiated, the counterparty may interpret contractual terms differently than the Fund and, if it does, the Fund may decide not to pursue its claims against the counterparty to avoid incurring the cost and unpredictability of legal proceedings.
 The Fund, therefore, may be unable to obtain payments the Adviser believes are owed to it under OTC derivatives contracts, or those payments may be delayed or made only after the Fund has incurred the costs of litigation.